stlab/libraries/tips/stop-using-out-arguments.md

 x = append(std::move(x));
 ```

+### When to Modify In-situ

-There are situations where an object has a large local part, so move is expensive, and it makes sense to modify the object in place, however, these should be treated as the exception.
+There are situations where an object has a large local part, so move is expensive, and it makes sense to modify the object in place.
+However, these should be treated as the exception, not the rule.

-## Multiple Out arguments
+## Multiple Out Arguments

-One reason for use out arguments has been to return multiple items.
+One reason for using out arguments has been to return multiple items.
 This case is not quite as clear cut, but I will argue that even here you should return via the function result for most cases.

 Here is an example: